NewsIn Focus

 Judge Matthew J. Maddox, appointed by former President Joe Biden

 Earlier this month Maddox ordered the Trump Administration to reinstate three fired members of the United States Consumer Product Safety Commission.
-While his specific order is still being appealed, the Supreme Court recently affirmed firings of members of other boards appointed in similar capacities.
+The Supreme Court overturned the decision in July.

 Judge Julie R. Rubin, appointed by former President Joe Biden